-- The projected benefit payments reflect the lowered annual increase cap from 1.25 percent to 1.00 percent, resulting from the 2020 AAP assessment, effective July 1, 2022. - Assumptions on employer and employee contributions were updated to include the additional 0.50% resulting from the 2020 AAP assessment, effective July 1, 2022.

-Changes in assumptions or other input effective for the December 31, 2020 measurement period are as follows:

-- The price inflation assumption was lowered from 2.40 percent to 2.30 percent, and the wage inflation assumption was lowered from 3.50 percent to 3.00 percent. - The real rate of investment return assumption was increased to 4.95 percent per year, net of investment expenses from 4.85 percent per year, net of investment expenses. - Salary scale assumptions were revised to align with the revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumption for the State Division (members other than State Troopers) was changed to the PubG-2010 Employee Table with generational projection using scale MP-2019.
+- The projected benefit payments reflect the lowered annual increase cap from 1.25% to 1.00% resulting from the 2020 AAP assessment, effective July 1, 2022. - Assumptions on employer and employee contributions were updated to include the additional 0.50% resulting from the 2020 AAP assessment, effective July 1, 2022. - Changes in assumptions or other input effective for the December 31, 2020 measurement period are as follows: - The price inflation assumption was lowered from 2.40% to 2.30% and the wage inflation assumption was lowered from 3.50% to 3.00%. - The real rate of investment return assumption was increased to 4.95% per year, net of investment expenses from 4.85% per year, net of investment expenses. - Salary scale assumptions were revised to align with the revised economic assumptions and to more closely reflect actual experience. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience.